Tuesday, December 3, 2024

 Stage I and II.

 Combination of chemotherapy agents are given is 2 cycles, each one of 4 weeks duration.
 This is followed by radiation therapy.
-Prognosis is very favorable.
-Those who has additional risk factors like immunosuppression are given 4 cycles of chemotherapy and in increased dosage.
+The prognosis is very favorable.
+Those who have additional risk factors like immunosuppression are given 4 cycles of chemotherapy and in increased dosages.

 Stage III and IV.

 Combination chemotherapy with additional agents are given in 6 cycles, followed by radiation and Immunotherapy.
-Prognosis is poor to unfavorable.
+The prognosis is poor to unfavorable.

 Separate protocols are available for recurrence of the disease and poor initial response to the therapy.